The Easy Hollywood Sign Hike

 The trails climb through the chaparral of the Santa Monica Mountains, home to mule deer, hawks, and all sorts of wildlife.
 And of course, you’ll get the views of not only the Hollywood Sign, but also of Los Angeles, the San Gabriel Mountains, and Hollywood as you make your way up to Mt Lee (1,709 feet), which is where the actual sign lives.
 There are some steep sections on the hike, but thousands of people of all shapes and sizes hike to the Hollywood Sign, and you can too.

 When you’re planning your Hollywood Sign hike, I’d recommend doing it as early as possible.
+Griffith Park is open 24 hours.
 The hike gets very crowded.
 If you do go early, try to go on a day where there’s no marine layer (clouds).
 There are a few routes to hike to the Hollywood Sign, and this is the shortest and easiest, and it also offers free parking.

 Getting to the Hollywood Sign Hike